-The Overdrive Match ROM command followed by a 64-bit ROM sequence transmitted at Overdrive Speed allows the bus master to address a specific DS1921L on a multidrop bus and to simultaneously set it in Overdrive mode.
-Only the DS1921L that exactly matches the 64-bit ROM sequence will respond to the subsequent memory function command.
-Slaves already in Overdrive mode from a previous Overdrive Skip or Match command will remain in Overdrive mode.
+The Overdrive Match ROM command followed by a 64-bit ROM sequence transmitted at Overdrive Speed allows the bus master to address a specific DS1921H/Z on a multidrop bus and to simultaneously set it in Overdrive mode.
+Only the DS1921H/Z that exactly matches the 64-bit ROM sequence will respond to the subsequent memory/control function command.
+Slaves already in Overdrive mode from a previous Overdrive Skip or successful Overdrive Match command will remain in Overdrive mode.
 All overdrive-capable slaves will return to standard speed at the next Reset Pulse of minimum 480μs duration.
 The Overdrive Match ROM command can be used with a single or multiple devices on the bus.